How to Obtain a Declaration of Parentage in Ontario: A Comprehensive Guide

 Key Takeaways

-• A declaration of parentage is a legal statement confirming a person’s status as a child’s parent, impacting legal rights such as inheritance and parental responsibilities.
+• A declaration of parentage legally recognizes someone as a child’s parent, granting them full parental rights and responsibilities.

-• The Children’s Law Reform Act and the All Families Are Equal Act provide the legal framework for establishing parentage, emphasizing the best interests of the child and accommodating diverse family structures.
+• The Children’s Law Reform Act (CLRA) and All Families Are Equal Act form the basis of parentage law in Ontario, emphasizing the best interests of the child.

 Understanding Declaration of Parentage